-The assessment of pension liabilities for the Tyne and Wear Pension Scheme has been carried out by AON Hewitt Limited, an independent firm of actuaries.
-The assessment of the liability is based on their last full valuation of the scheme carried out as at 31 March 2013.
-The Actuary also estimates the Tyne and Wear Pension Fund position as at 31 March 2017 including their assessment of future movements in the return on pension assets which is subject to fluctuations in investment markets and discount rate volatility.
-Further details are included within Note 23.
+The Pension Fund liabilities for the Tyne and Wear Pension Fund have been assessed by AON Hewitt Limited, an independent firm of actuaries.
+The assessment of the scheme liability is based on the lastest full valuation carried out as at 31 March 2016.
+The Actuary estimates the Tyne and Wear Pension Fund position as at the Balance Sheet date using a roll-forward methodology.
+The roll-forward approach uses the latest full valuation results, adjusts these for interest and makes further allowances for changes in liabilities due to: